leandrocunha526/debfetch/README.md

 # Debfetch

-Information in your terminal with Debian distribuition.
+Information in your terminal with Debian distribution.

 It can serve as a header for your terminal.